A deep dive into the lost art of loopwheeling

 Like we said, the entire loopwheeling process is almost completely tensionless.
 The fabric progresses with little more than the pull of gravity — no mechanical tension is used to move it along.

 That slow, deliberate pace is exactly what makes loopwheeled cotton so special.
-The extended hang time allows more air into the yarns, giving the finished fabric a uniquely plush and breathable structure.
+The extended hang time allows more air into the yarns.
+Ultimately, this process gives the finished fabric a uniquely plush and breathable structure.
 It has a “dry” hand-feel and a gentle, natural stretch that wears beautifully over time.

 Loopwheeled fabric also has excellent body; it holds its shape exceptionally well.
 It doesn’t warp, stretch out, or lose its character, even after repeated washing.

-Thanks to slight inconsistencies in tension and feed, loopwheeled garments often develop a slubby, irregular texture - almost like hand-knit fabric.
-Much like our raw denim, each piece feels uniquely organic, with a tactile depth that modern mass-market machinery simply can’t replicate.
+Thanks to slight inconsistencies in tension and feed, loopwheeled garments often develop a slubby, irregular texture.
+They behave almost like hand-knit fabric.
+Much like our raw selvedge denim, each piece feels uniquely organic.
+These traditional processes create a tactile depth that modern mass-market machinery simply can’t replicate.

-But the benefits aren’t just aesthetic.
-The density of a loopwheel knit, combined with its natural softness and elasticity, means garments last longer, age better, and stay comfortable for years.
+But the benefits of loopwheel sweatshirts and tees aren’t just aesthetic.
+The density of a loopwheel knit, with its natural softness and elasticity, gives garments lasting durability.
+Cotton yarn treated in this way will last longer, age better, and stay comfortable for years.
 Some of the loopwheeled tees in our own rotations are over a decade old - and still going strong.

 Ultimately, loopwheeled garments are for people who value how things are made — not just what they’re made of.
-Loopwheeled cotton is slower, rarer, and costlier to produce — but the result is a fabric that’s more comfortable, more durable, and more beautiful than anything a modern machine can churn out.
+Loopwheeled cotton is slower, rarer, and costlier to produce.
+But the result is a fabric that’s more comfortable, durable, and beautiful than anything a modern machine can make.
 If you love denim for its texture and fade, loopwheel cotton offers the same kind of depth in knitwear.